johnno1962/InjectionIII/README.md

 **Stop Press:** The functionality of InjectionIII is now available by simply adding a Swift Package, the [HotReloading Project](https://github.com/johnno1962/HotReloading) instead.
 No need to download the app or select the project directory.
-The package also offers limited support of dynamic code updates on a device in conjuction with a github release of the the InjectionIII app if you set a user default as described in the package's README.md. _Do not release your app with the HotReloading package included!_
+The package also offers limited support of dynamic code updates on a device in conjunction with a github release of the the InjectionIII app if you set a user default as described in the package's README.md. _Do not release your app with the HotReloading package included!_

-**Stop Stop Press:** Since versions 4.4.0+ of the app and for iOS/tvOS 14+ it is possible to use injection by just loading one of the "injection bundles" from your client app as described below.
+**Stop Stop Press:** Since versions 4.4.0+ of the app and for iOS/tvOS 14+ it is possible to use injection by not running the app at all and just loading one of the "injection bundles" from your client app by adding the code described below.
+This is by far the simplest version of Injection available so far, not requiring you to select the current project.
-If the InjectionIII.app is not running, the bundle will fall back to using the  "standalone" implementation of injection from the HotReloading project watching for file changes in your home directory and using the logs of your last built project.
+When the InjectionIII.app is not running, the bundle will fall back to using the  "standalone" implementation of injection from the HotReloading project watching for file changes in your home directory and using the logs of your last built project determined by the FileWatcher.
+Skip to the notes on "Standalone Injection" below.

 This README includes descriptions of some newer features that are only available in more recent releases of the InjectionIII.app [available on github](https://github.com/johnno1962/InjectionIII/releases).